gromacs/gromacs/docs/dev-manual/gitlab-ci.rst

-Changes in |Gromacs| that require changes in regression-tests are notoriously hard, because a merge request that tests against the non-updated version of the regression tests will necessarily fail, while updating regression tests while the current change is not integrated into master, might cause other merge request pipelines to fail.
+Changes in |Gromacs| that require changes in regression-tests are notoriously hard, because a merge request that tests against the non-updated version of the regression tests will necessarily fail, while updating regression tests while the current change is not integrated into main, might cause other merge request pipelines to fail.

 The solution is a new regression-test branch or commit, uploaded to gitlab.